 While 74.38% of users like to interact with other people by the way of liking, sharing, commenting, chatting, or subscribing.

-We asked the surveyed people what type of content they usually post or engage on social media.
-And the stats are as below:
+We asked the people what type of content they usually post or engage in social media.
+And the stats on social media usage are as below:

 - Almost every user (87.40%) tend to post or engage with personal photos on their social media handles.
 Visuals are easy to consume, perceive, and identify with; thus, help better to connect with people.

 - More than two-thirds (69.83%) of the users still use text messages.
 As social media are increasingly shifting to private, encrypted spaces, texting remains the prime medium to communicate with anyone and everyone.

 - About 48.76% of the surveyed people engage with videos on social media.
 Videos have become the new addiction for internet users, with technology that has made it easier to not only capture but also make it more entertaining.